highlight/highlight/README.md

 ### Developing on Highlight

-Want to contribute to Highlight, see our [onboarding](./DEVELOPER_ONBOARDING.md) guide.
+Want to contribute to Highlight?
+See our [onboarding](./DEVELOPER_ONBOARDING.md) guide.

 ### Enterprise self-hosted